Eczema Flare Ups - Featured Image

 6. Protect your skin from extreme temperatures and humidity

 Both extreme cold and heat can trigger eczema flare-ups.
 It is important to dress appropriately for the weather and avoid exposure to extreme temperatures when possible.
-If you must be outdoors in extreme weather, make sure to dress in loose fitting, breathable clothing that will protect your skin from the elements.
+If you must be outdoors in extreme weather, make sure to dress in loose fitting, breathable clothing.
+Those clothes must also protect your skin from the elements.

 High humidity can also trigger a flare-up, so it is important to avoid exposure to high humidity when possible.
 If you live in a humid climate, make sure to use a humidifier in your home to maintain an optimal level of humidity.